-The FILE PROTECT indicator provides visual indication of whether or not recording may be accomplished.
+The FILE PROTECT indicator denotes whether or not recording may be accomplished.
 A file protect ring is inserted into a reel of tape if that reel is to be recorded.
-If a reel is only to be read, then no ring is inserted in the reel, and the FILE PROTECT indicator will be on.
+If a reel is to be read only, then no ring is inserted in the reel, and the FILE PROTECT indicator will be lit.

-The UNIT READY indicator provides visual indication of the status of a tape unit.
-A lighted condition of the UNIT READY indicator denotes that a tape transport is available for use under computer control.
-When the tape transport is in use or when the tape handler interlocks are not properly set, the indicator is off.
-The UNIT READY indicator circuit is inhibited for approximately 90 seconds after initial power is applied to the unit.
+The UNIT READY indicator denotes the status of a tape unit: lit when a tape transport is available for use under computer control and off when the tape transport is in use or when the tape handler interlocks are not properly set.
+The UNIT READY indicator circuit is inhibited for approximately 2 seconds after initial power is applied to the unit.